Please book your appointments in advance.

 Very occasionally, a practice/patient relationship breaks down completely.
 In this situation, the patient may choose to register with a different practice.
 The practice also has the right to remove a patient from its list.
 This would generally only follow a warning that had failed to remedy the situation.

-Patient notes are always treated with the strictest confidentiality and we comply with the Data Protection Act 1998.
+Patients’ notes are always treated with the strictest confidentiality and we comply with the General Data Protection Regulation (GDPR) which became statutory on the 25th May 2018

 Sharing Information With Others